freebiesoft/reversesearch/README.md

 ## Getting Started

-To get started, quickly run through the prerequisites below and then check the examples/main.go for a quick walkthrough.
+To get started, run through the prerequisites below and then check the examples/main.go for a quick walkthrough.

 ### Prerequisites